zayatamal/matter-status/README.md

     Events without it will be ignored.
 3. Save the event

-The status will update automatically when the event starts and clear when it ends.
+For all-day events, the status is set in the morning (midnight trigger) or when a calendar change is detected, with the expiry set to the event's end date (which may span multiple days).
+For timed events (used only when no all-day status event exists), the status is set when the event starts and clears when it ends.

 See [Event Description Format](#event-description-format) for the exact format and available emoji options in [Available Emojis](#available-emojis).